Masculine beauty ideal

 The masculine beauty ideal is a set of cultural beauty standards for men which change based on the historical era and the geographic region.
 These standards are ingrained in men from a young age to increase their perceived physical attractiveness.

 Masculine beauty ideals are mainly rooted in heteronormative beliefs about hypermasculinity, but they heavily influence men of all sexual orientations and gender identities.
 The masculine beauty ideal traits include but are not limited to: male body shape, height, skin tones, body weight, muscle mass, and genital size.
-Men oftentimes feel social pressure to conform to these standards in order to feel desirable, and thus elect to alter their bodies through processes such as extreme dieting, genital enlargement, radical fitness regimens, skin whitening, tanning, and other bodily surgical modifications.
+Men oftentimes feel social pressure to conform to these standards in order to feel desirable, and thus elect to alter their bodies through processes such as extreme dieting, genital enlargement, radical fitness regimens, skin whitening, tanning, peptide injecting, bonesmashing, and other bodily surgical modifications.

+With a recent rise in technology, the world is more united in the beauty ideals for men, causing a more general view on the "ideal man".
+This also leads to a rise in the prevalence of these beauty standards for men, causing an increase in procedures to obtain these standards and mental health problems for young men.

 Colonialism

 Because masculine beauty standards are subjective, they change significantly based on location.
 A professor of anthropology at the University of Edinburgh, Alexander Edmonds, states that in Western Europe and other colonial societies (Australia, and North and South America), the legacies of slavery and colonialism have resulted in images of beautiful men being "very white."

+As new ethnic features were introduced in the west, white features such as fair skin, high nose bridges, and big eyes became a sign of "civilization" and thus became idealized.